Prosono/SMARTi_BaseComponent/README.md

 - ### Manual

-If selecting manual mode when setting up the integration, SMARTi will NOT download any of the required cards from HACS.
-This will have to be done manually by the end user manually or via HACS.
-The cards required by the SMARTi integration is listed below at the end of this readme.
+If you select manual mode during the setup of the SMARTi integration, none of the required cards will be automatically downloaded from HACS.
+Instead, it will be the responsibility of the end user to install these cards manually, either by directly downloading them or by using HACS.

+A complete list of the cards required for the SMARTi integration can be found in the "Required Cards" section at the end of this README.
+Please ensure that all listed cards are properly installed to fully utilize the SMARTi dashboard and its features.

 - ### Automatic

-If selecting automatic mode when setting up the integraiton, SMARTi will enable .yaml mode for your Home Assistant installation and download all the cards required by the SMARTi dashboard.
-This also means that your Home Assistant instalaltion will now be in .yaml mode ( it is set to storage mode by default) meaning that if you are to download more cards from HACS (or have other cards from HACS installed that is not included in the SMARTi integration - again, check the included cards at the bottom of the readme), you will have to add theese manually to your configuration.yaml file after installing from HACS.
+If you select automatic mode during the setup of the SMARTi integration, it will automatically enable YAML mode for your Home Assistant installation and download all the cards required for the SMARTi dashboard.

+Please note that enabling YAML mode changes the way resources are managed in your Home Assistant setup.
+By default, Home Assistant operates in storage mode, but with YAML mode enabled, any additional cards you download from HACS (or existing cards not included with the SMARTi integration) must be manually added to your configuration.yaml file after installation.

+For a list of cards included with the SMARTi integration, refer to the "Included Cards" section at the bottom of the README.
+Be sure to follow this process for any extra cards you wish to use to ensure proper functionality.

 #### Example:
-Lets say that you want to download another custom card not included with the SMARTi integration - e.g the "lovelace-dual-gauge-card" you will then have to add the following line to your configuration.yaml:
+If you want to download and use another custom card not included with the SMARTi integration, such as the "lovelace-dual-gauge-card", you will need to manually add the following line to your configuration.yaml file:

 <pre>
 lovelace: